Chemical Aquatic Fate and Effects (CAFE) Database

 In the Aquatic Effects module, you can navigate through a series of steps to produce a Species Sensitivity Distribution (SSD), a curve based on acute effects (LC50, EC50) for various exposure times (24, 48, 72, and 96 hours) to a specific pollutant.
 SSDs are probabilistic models that show the sensitivity of biological species to a chemical or oil.

-Also included in CAFE are Short Exposure Risk Reports for a selected number of chemicals, and a User-Added section that allows you to add your own data to SSDs.
+Also included in CAFE are Short Exposure Risk Reports for a selected number of chemicals, and a User-Added section that allows you to add your own data to SSDs (desktop version only).

 More Information about CAFE